innovation-first/paradox-innovation/content/blogs/green-k8-experiment/index.md

 This strategy can be considered as labelizing the architectural elements with additional contextual data.
 It will be precious to ultimately help users to evaluate possible optimisations.

-### Multi Agent Llm at play
+### Multi-Agent Llm at play

 Once the optimisation actions have been identified, and some of them implemented on our test platform, we can envision a multi-agent pattern that will ultimatley select the possible actions depending on the input dataset and the user interactive requests.

+{{< quote author="langGraph blog" source="LangGraph: Multi-Agent Workflows" url="https://blog.langchain.dev/langgraph-multi-agent-workflows/">}}
+*multi agents are multiple independent actors powered by language models connected in a specific way..*
+{{< /quote >}}

+The multi-agent state machines allows for more controlled and flexible flows in a LLM applications.
+This approach introduces cycles into the runtime, enabling agents to reason about what to do next and handle more ambiguous inputs effectively.
+By capturing the user's intent from the prompt, such as **"I want to optimize my solution"** or **"Can you explain my solution architecture"**, the agent graph routes these queries to dedicated agents.
+Each then follows a loop: determining actions or responses, executing those actions, and repeating the process until a final response is generated.
+This method enhances the system's ability to manage complex tasks and provide tailored assistance.

-A dedicated blog is in progress explaining the technological component used here.
+A dedicated blog is in progress explaining the [technological component](https://blog.langchain.dev/langgraph/) used here.

 ## Business Value